CallFixie

 Aureon Laboratories is a life sciences company dedicated to enabling the advancement of predictive and personalized cancer treatment.
 Aureon provides objective, actionable information allowing patients and physicians to make more-informed treatment decisions through its prostate diagnostic tools.

-Affymax, Inc. is a biopharmaceutical company based in New York, founded in 2001, that focuses on developing novel peptide-based therapeutics aimed at treating serious and life-threatening conditions.
-The company's primary product, OMONTYS, is an injection designed to treat anemia associated with chronic kidney disease in adult patients on dialysis.
+AffyMax, Inc. is a biopharmaceutical company based in New York, founded in 2001, that focuses on developing innovative peptide-based therapeutics for the treatment of serious conditions.
+The company's primary product, OMONTYS, is a synthetic erythropoiesis-stimulating agent designed to treat anemia associated with chronic kidney disease in adult patients on dialysis.
 OMONTYS is notable for being the only once-monthly erythropoiesis-stimulating agent available for this patient population in the United States.
-At one point, a New Drug Application for peginesatide, the active component of OMONTYS, was under review by the U.S. Food and Drug Administration, but the company currently does not have significant operations.
+Although the company has faced challenges and currently does not have significant operations, it previously pursued the development of peginesatide, which was under review by the U.S. Food and Drug Administration for the same indication.

 Yipes is a data communications services provider.
 It was acquired in 2007 by Indian telecommunications service provider Reliance Communications.
 Yipes delivers scalable business-to-business and business-to-Internet IP networking services.
 Their regional IP network Yipes MAN seamlessly extends your company's LAN to other business locations or to business partner locations.
 Their Yipes NET Internet service brings the Web to your LAN at breakaway speeds.
 Yipes NET customers can also take advantage of Yipes' industry-leading security offering Yipes WALL managed firewall service, to safeguard their private information from the dangers of the public Internet.
 Yipes NAN replaces private line and frame relay services with the simplicity of Ethernet.
 Yipes WEB offers a full portfolio of Internet management services.
 Yipes TOUGH enables customers to extend the redundancy on their customer premise to the Yipes Network.